bunnybooboo/learning-path/rust/rust-essentials/notes.md

 Integers are defined as signed or unsigned.
 Signed is shown with `i`, unsigned with `u`.
 Integer sizes are size restricted as 8, 16, 32, 64 bit units.
 These are then shown `u8`, `u16`, `u32`, `u64` and `i8`, and so on.

 Integers become even easier to read using underscores, e.g. `3_456_789`.

+**32 bit** **floating point** integers are denoted using `f32` and **64 bit** using `f64`.
+Explaining this difference further: this is down to the level of accuracy, with 64 bit being more accurate than 32 bit.
+This might also vary depending on the the use of binary vs decimal as an example.
+9 decimal digits accuracy in binary32 against 6 decimal digits accuracy in decimal32.
+And for even greater accuracy seen in 64 bit - 17 digit accuracy in binary64 against 16 digit accuracy in decimal64.
+Specification of the integer type might only be *required* when the compiler can't infer which type is used.